-The Affordable Care Act introduced tax credits to pay for insurance and tied them to a person’s income and where they live.
+The Affordable Care Act introduced tax credits to pay for insurance and tied them to an American’s income and address.
 Which makes sense.
 Insurance is more expensive in some states than others, depending on the size of their insurance market and the extent to which states regulate.

-Republicans want to replace this with fixed credits that are tied to a person’s age.
+Republicans want to replace this with a fixed credit that are tied to a person’s age.
 I don’t see how this is fairer.